HiFiveJazz/conways-game-of-life/README.md

-# Neo-snake
+# Conway's Game of Life
-A Snake Game written in Rust!
+A Terminal Conway's Game of Life implemented in Rust, as minimal as possible!